Sample Debugger Sessions

 In the above session we have seen that output has variables expanded, while in the list and target commands variables were not expanded.

-You can query any GNU Make variable that has been set in the program without variables inside expanded using the print command.
+You can query any GNU Make variable that has been set in the program without performing expansion on its value by using the print command.

 remake<2> print MAKE